tulip-control/tulip-control/doc/dev_guide.rst

   using the `"_" prefix <http://docs.python.org/2.7/reference/lexical_analysis.html#reserved-classes-of-identifiers>`_.
 - API documentation is built using `Epydoc <http://epydoc.sourceforge.net/>`_.
 Accordingly, docstrings should be marked up with `Epytext <http://epydoc.sourceforge.net/manual-epytext.html>`_.

+- The User's and Developer's Guides are built using `Sphinx <http://sphinx.pocoo.org/>`_.
+It uses a small extension of `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.
+Consult the `reST quick reference <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.

+- Besides the previous two sources, documentation can appear in plaintext files, notably in README files.
+These should have line widths of at most 80 characters.
+E.g., this can be achieved at the command-line using ``fold -s -w 80`` or in `Emacs <http://www.gnu.org/software/emacs>`_ by ``C-u 80 M-x set-fill-column``.

 - When committing to the repository, you should write a summary line, at most 60 characters in length, and if elaboration is necessary, then first skip a line (i.e., leave one blank) before beginning with details.